vcsoc/resume-online/README.md

 ## Setup and Running Instructions

 ### Step 1: Extract the Folder
-- Unzip the `resume` folder to a location on your laptop (e.g., Desktop or Documents).
+- Unzip the `resume-online` folder to a location on your laptop (e.g., Desktop or Documents).

 ### Step 2: Open the Terminal
 - **Windows**: Open Command Prompt (cmd) or PowerShell.